Restore Function & Facial Balance

 In short, orthognathic surgery involves reshaping, resizing, and/or repositioning the jaw with the use of wires, plates, and screws.
 Our experienced oral surgeons and surgical staff will make sure you feel as comfortable as possible before, during, and after your procedure.
 To enhance your experience, promote healing, and minimize the risk of complications, please follow all pre- and post-operative instructions.

 Many treatments for correcting the jaw involve a joint effort between your oral surgeon, your dentist, and/or your orthodontist.
 Oftentimes, the mouth is prepared with braces before surgical correction.

 Jaw surgery is an invasive procedure and can be quite extensive in nature.
 While patients can resume work or school after 2 to 4 weeks following jaw surgery, the bone will take several more weeks of healing.
 It is not unusual to experience numbness in the lips, cheeks, and chin up to 1 year after surgery.
 Patients will follow up with their oral surgeon and other specialists regularly to make sure the healing process is on track.
 Please follow all post-surgical guidelines during this time.

-Please contact us to schedule a consultation appointment with Dr. Falk or Dr. Moody, who will create a treatment plan that will optimize the function and aesthetics of your jaw.
+Please contact us to schedule a consultation appointment with one of our board-certified oral surgeons, who will create a treatment plan that will optimize the function and aesthetics of your jaw.
 If you have any questions about your treatment at any time, please give us a call.